Visiting Borobudur Temple: Tickets, Sunrise Tours & Beyond

 Disclaimer: This post may contain affiliate links, which means if you purchase something from this site, I may receive a small commission at no extra cost to you.
 It’s a win-win.
 Thanks for supporting me here at Travel Lush!

-If you’re visiting the Indonesian island of Java, the tourist trail will eventually lead you to the city of Yogyakarta, the base for visits to the historic temple complexes of Borobudur and Prambanan.
-While both are well worth visiting, Borobudur Temple, the world’s largest Buddhist temple, is by far the biggest tourist draw.
+If you’re visiting the Indonesian island of Java, the tourist trail will eventually lead you to the city of Yogyakarta, the base for visiting Borobudur and Prambanan temples.
+While both of these incredible and historic temple complexes are well worth visiting, Borobudur Temple, the world’s largest Buddhist temple, is by far the biggest tourist draw.

 But a lot has changed about visiting Borobudur in the past few years.
 So this guide is all about the best ways for you to have your dream experience of Borobudur!